AccelerationConsortium/SDL1_OpenTron_electrodeposition/README.md

 ````

 # 5: Individual examples
-Individual examples can be found in src/python/ where there are some simpler files testing the functionality of the openTron, Arduino, Admiral potentiostat and Biologic potentiostat.
+Individual examples can be found in src/python/ where there are some simple files testing the functionality of the openTron, Arduino, Admiral potentiostat.
 For any debugging start with these simple examples.

 # Plotting of data via plot.py
 To export and plot the data from the Admiral and Biologic potentiostats run the src/python/plot.py file.